DIGITALL PROGRAM OVERVIEW AND DETAILS

 All training sessions and learning materials are free to the participants.
 To find classes and workshops near you, click on one of the green buttons above.

 DIGITAL LITERACY – WHAT COVID-19 HAS BROUGHT TO LIGHT

-The COVID-19 pandemic has placed greater emphasis on the Internet as a lifeline to perform work, connect with family and friends, and access health or financial information.
-Unfortunately, people who lack digital skills and computers are left further behind.
+The COVID-19 pandemic has placed greater emphasis on the Internet as a lifeline to continue school, perform work, connect with family and friends, and access health or financial information.
+Unfortunately, now more than ever, people who lack digital skills and computers are being left out.

 If you or someone you know is able to donate a functional computer, please drop off your donation to: